← All posts

 The court's reasoning turned on a few specific points:

-- the communications were not between client and attorney
+• the communications were not between client and attorney

-- the communications were not confidential in light of the third-party platform and its policy terms
+• the communications were not confidential in light of the third-party platform and its policy terms

-- the defendant was not acting at counsel's direction when he used the tool
+• the defendant was not acting at counsel's direction when he used the tool

-- the resulting materials were not prepared by or at the behest of counsel in a way that supported work-product protection
+• the resulting materials were not prepared by or at the behest of counsel in a way that supported work-product protection

-Those are not small details.
-They are the case.
+Those details are the case.

 What Heppner does not mean